adambard/learnxinyminutes-docs/markdown.html.markdown

 ```

 ### Line breaks
-Classic Markdown does not follow "every line break is a <br />" rule.
+Classic Markdown does not follow "every line break is a &lt;br /&gt;" rule.
 To insert line break it is required to type at least two spaces and then return.
 Only to emphase the example spaces are marked as [SPACE] and return as [RETURN].